VitalPBX/vitalpbx_agent_ai/README.md

   cd /var/lib/asterisk/agi-bin/
 </pre>

+The format to record a prompt is as follows:
+./record-prompt.py file-name "Text to record" language
+•	file-name --> file name if extension mp3, remember that in the Agent AI script, the welcome audio is: welcome-en (English), welcome-es (Spanish), and the wait audio is: wait-en (English), and wait-es (Spanish).
+•	languaje --> could be "en-US" or "es-ES"
+•	If you want to add more languages, you must modify the scripts<br>

 Below we show an example of how you should use the script to record the prompt.
 <pre>
 ./record-prompt.py wait-en "wait a moment" "en-US"